neticdk/go-stdlib/README.md

 Exceptions:

-- `golang.org/x/sys/windows` - used for windows specific functionality
+- `golang.org/x/*` - maintained by go and dependency free
 - `github.com/stretchr/testify` - used for testing

 Do *NOT* add exceptions to this list without peer review.